kubauth/kubauth-doc/docs/30-user-guide/180-several-id-providers.md

     ```

 - The `audit` module is now connected to the `merger` module.
-- This `merger` module is configured with a list of two ID provider.
-We will see in next chapter than order is important.
+- The `merger` module is configured with a list of two identity providers.
+We will see in the next chapter that order is important.
 - The `ucrd` module is enabled.
-- The `ldap` module configuration os the same as in previous chapter.
+- The `ldap` module configuration is the same as in the previous chapter.

-One your configuration is ready, you can proceed with its deployment, by launching an `helm update ....` command:
+Once your configuration is ready, proceed with deployment by running the `helm upgrade ...` command:

 ``` { .bash .copy }
 helm -n kubauth upgrade -i kubauth --values ./values-merger.yaml oci://quay.io/kubauth/charts/kubauth --version 0.1.2-snapshot --create-namespace --wait
 ```

-And you can check which containers has now been deployed:
+Verify which containers have been deployed:

 ``` { .bash .copy }
 kubectl -n kubauth get pod -l app.kubernetes.io/instance=kubauth -o jsonpath='{range .items[0].spec.containers[*]}{.name}{"\n"}{end}'